HimanshiiG/TransVerse-Robust-transcription-platform/README.md

 - **Speech-to-Speech Translation:** Speak in your native language, and TransVerse will provide real-time speech-to-speech translations for effective verbal communication.

 - **Speech-to-Text Conversion:** Record spoken words and receive text-based transcriptions, facilitating easy understanding and documentation.

-TransVerse was originally developed for the Hack Mania, a hackathon organised by GDSC ACE , and it continues to evolve as a testament to the MLVerse team's commitment to linguistic diversity and technological innovation.

-TransVerse - Bridging Language Gaps, One Line of Code at a Time.